Northeast Regional Dodgeball Rules

 5. A player may attempt to save themselves or another player on their team by continuing to catch a ball that is out of bounds, however once that ball hits a "dead ball" object, the ball becomes dead and the players hit will still be out.
 If a teammate attempts to "save" a teammate the individual will be out if they do not catch the ball prior to it hitting a "dead" object.
 If the ball hits a dead area first, the player attempting to save a teammate will still be in.

 Example: Player A1 throws a ball and hits player B1.
-The ball bounces off of B1 and is heading out of bounds towards the back wall; B2 follows the ball and makes a catch out of bounds.
-Ruling: Player A1 is out, player B1 and B2 remain in and an additional player from B may re-enter the game provided they have less than 6 players in at the same time
+The ball bounces off of B1 and is heading out of bounds towards the back wall; B2 follows the ball, which hits off of the wall, B2 then catches the ball.
+Player B1 is out and B2 is safe.

 6. Players may attempt to get someone out by suicide kill.